Doxle Dog Breed Information

 Temperament, Behavior, and Personality

-Behavior: Both of the Doxle parents are from hunting background.
-So, it will also have hunting instinct sometime and might chase small animals.
+Behavior: Both of the Doxle parents are from hunting backgrounds.
+So, it will also have hunting instincts sometime and might chase small animals.
 So, proper training is necessary and also while taking them out for a walk, always keep them on a leash.

 Is Doxle Child-Friendly?

 Yes, Doxle is a child-friendly dog that gets along with kids very well.
 They are playful and loving of small kinds that make them an excellent playmate for kids.

 Due to their small size, small kids might knock over them or hurt them by pinching and poking.
 Therefore, proper supervision and guidance are necessary whenever they are interacting.

 Doxle is not a tough breed to train as they are eager to please their owner and will follow the commands and instruction.
 However, a firm and consistent leadership should be developed at an early age.

 Use positive methods of training by rewarding them with treats and vocal praises.
 This will encourage and motivate them to be focused on the training session.